fpelaezt/devops/AWS/aws-certifications/architect/Guide4-Virtual_Private_Cloud_VPC.md

   * Do not support internet or corporate access through peering

 * Security Groups
+  * Stateful firewall on a instance level
   * Default: allow traffic between all resources in the security group, allow outbound traffic, deny all other traffic
   * 4 components: Traffic direction, port, protocol, destination/source address
   * Add rules to Incoming and another group of rules for Outgoing
   * Up to 500 per VPC
   * Up to 50 inbound rules and 50 outbound rules per security group
-  * Only allow rules are possible.
-Stateful
+  * Only allow rules are possible
   * Instances can't talk to other instances in the same Security Group (except the default)

 * Network Access Control Lists
-  * Stateless firewall on a subnet level.
-Created by default
+  * Stateless firewall on a subnet level
+  * Created by default
+  * Can Allow/Deny traffic
-  * Numbered list of rules evaluated in order (starting for the lowest)
+  * Numbered list of rules evaluated in order (starting with the lowest)
   * Default allow all inbound/outbound traffic
   * If create a new all traffic is deny
-  * Different between ACLs and Security Groups
+  * One NACL can be associated with multiple Subnets
+  * One Subnet can only be associated with One NACL

+* SG vs NACL
   * SG: operates at instance level, ACL: operates at subnet level
   * SG: first level of defense, ACL: second level of defense
   * SG: allow rules only, ACL: allow/deny rules
   * SG: Stateful, ACL: Stateless
   * SG: All rules are evaluated before deciding, ACL: process rules in order

 * Network Address Translation NAT (Instances and Gateways)
   * For most cases use NAT Gateways instead of NAT Instances.
 Availability, bandwidth and easy configuration effort reasons